shiyanboxer/Web-Scraper-Deal-Sourcing/README.md

 ## Folders and Files
 - The "**real**" folder contains the current working version of the web scraping program
 - contactinfo.py enters each contact page on the homepage and extracts the information
+- contacinfo.csv where contact info is stored
 - The "**test**" folder contains web scraping test files

 ## Tools and Tech